-Creatinine clearance measurement is used to estimate glomerular filtration rate.
+Creatinine clearance measurement is used to estimate the glomerular filtration rate.

 Creatinine is the non-protein end product of anaerobic energy production from creatine phosphate metabolism in skeletal muscle.
 It is continuously and easily eliminated from the kidney by glomerular filtration.
-This test measures the clearance of creatinine and, using a blood sample and a urine sample, determine the rate at which the blood creatinine is filtered through the kidneys.
-In particular, "Purification" means the amount of blood "cleansed" by creatinine within 1 minute and is independent of the rate of urine flow.
+This test measures the clearance of creatinine and, using a blood sample and a urine sample, the rate at which the blood creatinine is filtered through the kidneys is determined.
+In particular, "Clearance" means the amount of blood "cleansed" by creatinine within 1 minute and is independent of the rate of urine flow.

 Possible Interpretations of Pathological Values

 - Increase: Exercise, pregnancy.
-It is associated with a higher mortality after an acute stroke.
+It is associated with higher mortality after an acute stroke.
 Medications: Low molecular weight heparin, perindopril.
 Herbal or natural remedies containing Cordyceps sinensis.
-Medications that may cause falsely elevated values include: Amphotericin B, ascorbic acid, barbiturates, capreomycin sulfate, carbutamide, cefoxitin, cephalothin, chlorothalidone, clonidine, colistin, dextran, doxycycline, kanamycin, levodopa, methyldopa, p-amino acid, phenolsulfonphthalein, sulfobromophthalein.
+Medications that may cause falsely elevated values include amphotericin B, ascorbic acid, barbiturates, capreomycin sulfate, carbutamide, cefoxitin, cephalothin, chlorthalidone, clonidine, colistin, dextran, doxycycline, kanamycin, levodopa, methyldopa, p-amino acid, phenolsulfonphthalein, sulfobromophthalein.

-- Decrease: Acute coronary syndrome, acute tubular necrosis, atherosclerosis of the renal artery, congestive heart failure, dehydration, elderly patients, glomerulonephritis, renal malignancy, renal sclerosis, renal obstruction, cataplexy (cardiogenic, hypoglycemic), renal vein thrombosis, renal tuberculosis.
+- Decrease: Acute coronary syndrome, acute tubular necrosis, atherosclerosis of the renal artery, congestive heart failure, dehydration, elderly patients, glomerulonephritis, renal malignancy, renal sclerosis, renal obstruction, shock (cardiogenic, hypovolemic), renal vein thrombosis, renal tuberculosis.
 Medications: Aminoglycosides, amphotericin B, captopril, cyclosporin, indomethacin, lithium, nitrendipine, penicillins.